dgroomes/react-playground/vite/README.md

     sites.
 That means it reduces that chances of link rot.
   * What version of the Vite React plugin scales with a Vite 3.x migration?
 I don't want to overshoot.
 UPDATE: this is frustrating the npm page only has 3.x and the GitHub repo only has 3.x releases.
-I'm assuming there existed a 2.x line but I can't even find the 1.x line release notes.
+I'm assuming there existed a 2.x line, but I can't even find the 1.x line release notes.
 I'll jump straight to 3.x when I upgrade to Vite 4.
 * [x] DONE Upgrade to Vite 4.x.